 - Gas Cards, Bus Pass, Gift Card to a Bike Shop.
-Really, anything that can help them get around on their own and not having to depend on a parent for transpiration.
+Really, anything that can help them get around on their own and not have to depend on a parent for transpiration.

 - Amusement or Water Park Gift Card.
-Is there anything more fun than hanging out at a amusement/water park all day?
+Is there anything more fun than hanging out at an amusement/water park all day?

 - Coloring Book.
 Thank goodness coloring is becoming popular again!
 Get the same book for both of you and sit down to color together- see what doodles come out and appreciate how each person expresses themselves differently.
 These pencils (and this case makes it easier!) are wonderful for blending and shading.